jakelevi1996/notes/Notes on CUDA by Example.md

 - Summing over all the values in an array to produce a scalar output is a fundamentally different type of operation that cannot be performed in constant time, even with an infinite number of internal parallel processing units
 - This type of computation which takes an input array and operates on all the elements to produce a smaller array is called a reduction
 - Naively, a reduction such as summing an array could be performed by a single thread and a single processing unit by adding up each element one by one, in time which is proportional to the length of the input array
-- Such a reduction can be performed more efficiently in time that is proportional to the logarithm of the length of the input array
+- Such a reduction can be performed more efficiently in time that is proportional to the logarithm of the length of the input array, using shared memory and thread synchronisation (using the `__shared__` keyword and the `__syncthreads()` function mentioned above)
-- An example implementation of a dot-product can be found in `cuda_by_example/chapter05/dot.cu`, which demonstrates how to implement a reduction efficiently
+- An example of a kernel which calculates the dot-product of 2 arrays can be found in `cuda_by_example/chapter05/dot.cu`, which demonstrates how to implement a reduction efficiently

 ## Profiling